 Then, combine all the wet ingredients in a glass batter bowl or regular glass mixing bowl.
 First, add melted, cooled coconut oil and an egg and mix.
 Second, add a little organic cane sugar, almond extract and honey and mix.
 Last, add some mashed banana and mix until all the ingredients are completely combined.

 I love to use my new-style rotary egg beater to mix the wet ingredients.
 It’s designed after the old-fashioned manual egg beater my Mom had in her kitchen when I was young, and it works quickly and easily.
-Find the “Featured Kitchen Favorites” utensils and tools above in my Amazon Shop, including the egg beater.
+Find some of the “Featured Kitchen Favorites” utensils and tools used in the recipe in our Walmart.com Shop.

 Next, whisk the dry ingredients together in another bowl.
 Add white whole wheat flour, quick cooking oats, cinnamon, sea salt, baking powder and baking soda.
-The heart-shaped measuring spoons in the photos above are so cute and are a gift from my husband, but you can get them in my Amazon Shop.
+The heart-shaped measuring spoons in the photos above are so cute and are a gift from my husband, but you can get them in our Walmart.com Shop.

 Note: Organic Cane Sugar is much less processed than granulated sugar and retains a lot of its nutrients.
 Being organic, damaging pesticides are also eliminated.